jqly/lsc/README.md

 You can look up the code and decide to use your own color scheme.
 Function `getColor` is where to set the color.
 As for my own, I use gray to these hidden folders, dark gray  for hidden files, dark green for normal folders and dark blue for normal files.

 I wish you enjoy it:)

+## Miscellaneous
+Have a look on my [project](https://github.com/jqly/powershell-theme) about colorized theme and customized prompt for PowerShell;)